 The following is an interview with writer/artist Johnnie Christmas (Firebug, Sheltered, Pisces) and artist Jack T. Cole (The Unsound, Epicurean's Exile) regarding the upcoming release of their comic book series, Tartarus, from Image Comics.
 In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Christmas and Cole about the inspiration behind the series, Christmas' transition from artist to writer for the project, their shared creative process, what they hope that audiences will take away from Tartarus, and more!

-The Arkham Sessions, hosted by Dr. Andrea Letamendi and Brian Ward, is a weekly podcast dedicated to the psychological analysis of Batman: The Animated Series.
+The Arkham Sessions, hosted by Dr. Andrea Letamendi and Brian Ward, is a weekly podcast dedicated to the psychological analysis of pop culture, including Batman: The Animated Series and Doom Patrol.
 Nostalgic, humorous, and even a little educational, each episode promises to lend some insight into the heroes, villains, and classic stories of the Dark Knight!

 The Arkham Sessions, Ep.
 140 - "Doom Patrol - Paw Patrol"